jimmychung28/On-Chain-Credit-Score-And-Lending/README.md

   <a href="https://scaffoldeth.io">Website</a>
 </h4>

 🔐 **The first privacy-preserving credit scoring protocol for DeFi** - Assess creditworthiness using sophisticated on-chain behavioral analysis while maintaining complete financial privacy through Zero-Knowledge proofs.
+Now featuring **Universal Credit Scoring** across multiple blockchain ecosystems via LayerZero integration.
 Built for the future of decentralized finance where privacy is a fundamental right, not a premium feature.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, TypeScript, Circom, and Groth16 ZK-SNARKs on top of Scaffold-ETH 2.